monaboiste/aws-ecs-cluster/README.md

 # Amazon Elastic Container Service Cluster
-The repository contains all the infrastructure code needed to create an entire ECS cluster along with all dependent resources, ie an external (internet facing) and internal application load balancers.
+The repository contains all the infrastructure code needed to create an entire ECS cluster along with all dependent resources, ie an external (internet facing) ~~and internal application load balancers~~ (discarded the idea of having internal ALB for cost optimalizations).

 ## Prerequisites
 - aws account